Ethra8/history-quiz/README.md

 ### ICONS
 All icons present in the navigation bar and the footer have been taken from ***Font Awesome***, and have been styled  with the colors of the site.
 They are all in ***aquamarine***, and turn to ***whitesmoke*** when the user hovers on them.
 ### AUDIO
-There is music availale, and it can be played or paused at any time throught the quiz by clicking on the "audio on"/"audio off" icons that appear in the navigation, one at a time depending whether the music is playing or is paused.
+There is music available, and it can be played or paused at any time throught the quiz by clicking on the "audio on"/"audio off" icons that appear in the navigation, one at a time depending whether the music is playing or is paused.
 ### SWITCH TOGGLE
-The switch toggle on the navigation bar allows the user to switch between the default ***dark mode*** and the ***light mode*** at anytime during the quiz, and as many times the user wishes.
+The switch toggle on the navigation bar allows the user to switch between the default ***dark mode*** and the ***light mode*** at anytime during the quiz, and as many times as the user wishes.
 ### BUTTONS
 Buttons are present along the site.
 To start quiz from the home page, to restart quiz anytime (button placed in the navigation bar), to check the selected answer on each question, to move to next question, and to go to final results.
 ### RADIO BUTTONS